Mass. State Rep. Calls on University VP to Increase Transparency for Allston Multimodal Project

 “I’m very curious and I’m hoping students and supporters of ethnic studies will push for more clarification and stronger language around that recommendation,” Oh said.
 “This [report] is not representative of the entire task force.”

-on her way out—and members hope the committee searching for her replacement will prioritize candidates who will turn their vision to reality.
+The task force’s recommendations are addressed to a University president who is on her way out—and members hope the committee searching for her replacement will prioritize candidates who will turn their vision to reality.

 “I would hope that the people in the selection committee include this in some way as a way of evaluating who will be the next president,” Sells said.
 “I hope that they introduce it to the people who are looking for an opportunity to lead Harvard.”